 The tables below describe the minimum, maximum and policy asset mixes (based on market values) for the Teachers' Superannuation Fund.
-The asset mixes will be routinely revised to reflect the de-risking glidepath detailed in Appendix A. The Balanced Manager will implement the asset mix changes at each glidepath point, as the private equity program lacks the liquidity to actively manage the allocation.
-The policy ranges, minimums and maximums, are intended to provide the Balanced Manager with flexibility before and after each point in the glidepath.
+The asset mixes will be routinely revised to reflect the de-risking glidepath detailed in Appendix A. The Commission will implement the asset mix changes at each glidepath point.
+The policy ranges, minimums and maximums, are intended to provide flexibility before and after each point in the glidepath.